Sydney Brown (American football)

-Sydney Brown (born March 21, 2000) is a Canadian professional American football safety for the Philadelphia Eagles of the National Football League (NFL).
+Sydney Brown (born March 21, 2000) is a Canadian professional football safety for the Atlanta Falcons of the National Football League (NFL).
 He played college football for the Illinois Fighting Illini.
+He was selected in the third round of the 2023 NFL draft by the Philadelphia Eagles, where he was a part of the Super Bowl LIX championship team.

 Early life

 Brown originally attended the London South Collegiate Institute in London, Ontario, Canada before transferring to Saint Stephen's Episcopal School in Bradenton, Florida in 2016, along with his twin brother, Chase Brown.
 Over his junior and senior seasons, he combined to have 132 tackles and three interceptions.
 He committed to the University of Illinois Urbana-Champaign to play college football.